Lithic Materials

 Hattiesburg Orthoquartzites

-The Hattiesburg Quartzite is a Miocene age orthoquartzite and it is characterized as a hard, gray-colored, opal-cemented, qaurtzitic siltstone or fine-grained sandstone.
-This material commonly contains numerous dissolution vugs that are often hollow or opal-filled.
-Fresh Hattiesburg Quartzite exhibits an excellent conchoidal fracture.
+Hattiesburg Quartzite is a Miocene-age orthoquartzite characterized as a hard, gray to brown-colored, opal-cemented, quartzitic siltstone or fine-grained sandstone.
+This material commonly contains numerous dissolution vugs that are often hollow, or opal filled.
+Fresh Hattiesburg Quartzite exhibits an excellent conchoidal fracture that is incomparable to other high-quality natural resources in Mississippi.
 In artifacts, the stone may weather, differentially or completely, to a friable, light gray to white colored, fine-grained stone that may be uniform or slightly marbled in appearance.
 In some cases, the weathered material is mottled pink or purple.
-The only known outcrops of Hattiesburg Orthoquartzite are located along the Homochitto River Valley in southern Franklin County, much of which shows signs of extensive quarrying.
+The only known outcrops of Hattiesburg Quartzite are located along the Homochitto River Valley in Franklin and Amite counties, all of which show signs of extensive quarrying.
 Little is known about the cultural context from the debris at these quarry sites, or from the nearby material-reduction sites associated with these quarries.
-This is due to the general lack of culturally diagnostic artifact at these types of sites.
-Also, not much is known about the cultural distribution of Hattiesburg Quartzite due to lack of identified samples in other previously recorded artifact assemblage.
-Fragments of Sioux Quartzite hammer stones (likely from the gravels of the Homochitto River) have been found at Hattiesburg Quartzite quarry and reduction sites and were probably utilized to quarry and process the raw Hattiesburg Quartzite.
+This is due to the general lack of culturally diagnostic artifacts at these types of sites.
+Also, not much is known about the cultural distribution of Hattiesburg Quartzite due to a lack of identified samples in other previously recorded artifact assemblages.
+Fragments of Sioux Quartzite hammer stones, likely from the gravels of the Homochitto River, have been found at Hattiesburg Quartzite quarries and reduction sites.
+Sioux Quartzite was utilized to quarry and process the raw Hattiesburg Quartzite.

 High Terrace Gravels

-References: Copiah County Bulletin; Rocks and Fossils Found in Mississippi’s Gravel Deposits
+References: Copiah County Bulletin; Rocks and Fossils Found in Mississippi’s Gravel Deposits; OF-285 Surface Geology of Jackson County, Mississippi

 Ironstone